 Maps, information and bulletins can be obtained at the visitor center year-round or at Loomis Museum in the summer.
 Interpretive and evening programs, guided nature walks and self-guiding trails are available during the summer; snowshoe walks are offered in winter.

 Kohm Yah-mah-nee Visitor Center, the park's main visitor facility, is on SR 89 near the southwest entrance.
 Kohm Yah-mah-nee, the Mountain Maidu name for Lassen Peak, translates as “Snow Mountain.”
 A 21-minute film provides an overview about the park, and exhibit panels focus on its geology and natural and cultural history.
+The visitor center is open daily 9-5, Apr.-Oct.; Wed.-Sun., rest of year.
+Closed Thanksgiving and Christmas.
 The visitor center vestibule is open daily 24 hours.
 Phone (530) 595-4480.

 Note: Stay on established trails at all times in boiling springs and thermal areas; small children should be kept under strict control.
 Ground crusts that appear safe can be dangerously thin.

-ADMISSIONADMISSION to the park is $20 per private vehicle (mid-Apr. through Nov.
-30), $15 per person per motorcycle, $10 per person arriving by other means and to all Dec.
-1 to mid-Apr.)
-Entrance fees are good for 7 days, with a receipt.
+ADMISSIONADMISSION to the park is $30 per private vehicle (Apr.
+16-Nov.
+30), $25 per person per motorcycle, $15 per person arriving by other means and $10 to all Dec.
+1-Apr.
+15. Entrance fees are good for 7 days, with a receipt.

 PETSPETS are permitted in the park only if they are on a leash, crated or otherwise physically restrained at all times.
 Pets are not allowed on trails or in buildings.